adamant/adamant.language.reference/async.md

 There is a threadpool that runs tasks.
 The threadpool has two zones a pool of regular task threads and a pool of blocking task threads.
 If a thread is stuck on a single task too long it is removed from the regular pool and places in the blocked pool.
 This is to ensure there are always a number of threads available for short tasks nearly equal to the number of CPUs.

 If you want something to run concurrently you can do `async Async.Task(()->{...})`.
 If it is expected to be computationally long or is calling a blocking external method (blocking external APIs should be avoided at all costs).
 Use `Async.BlockingTask()` instead to use a thread from the block task thread pool.
+The result will of course be a promise you should eventually await.
+However, if there are no exceptions thrown by the task, you can call a method (name?) to disconnect from the result because the task can't fail.
+Maybe there should be another function that will cause the process to panic if an exception is thrown from the task.
+This makes it clear that promises will have types indicating the exceptions they can throw.

 ## Alternative Syntax